anirudhmitra25/BCG-dashboard/README.md

-# BCG Dashboard
+# Dashboard

 ## Description

-BCG Dashboard is a dynamic dashboard application built using React.js, Framer Motion, React Icons, Leaflet, and ApexCharts.
+A dynamic dashboard application built using React.js, Framer Motion, React Icons, Leaflet, and ApexCharts.
 It provides users with a comprehensive visualization of data with interactive charts, maps, and widgets.

 [Check out the live demo here!](https://bcg-dashboard.vercel.app/)